NJDEP Oil Tank Grant Frequently Asked Questions

 Q: What if I need to remediate a tank that leaked?

-A: If your oil tank leaked, you must first determine to what extent by doing soil borings in and around where the tank was located so that the area (horizontal and vertical extent) of oil contaminated soil can be determined.
-Once you know how large, then a scope of work and costs can be developed to remediate the leak.
+A: If your oil tank leaked, you must first determine to what extent (diagnosis) by doing soil borings in and around where the tank was located so that the area (horizontal and vertical extent) of oil contaminated soil can be determined.
+Once you know how large or small of an area, then an accurate scope of work and costs can be developed to remediate the leak.
 These costs can then be prepared for grant funding submission.
+You can't just ask for monies to remediate a tank leak if you have not gotten a handle as to the extent.
+In situations like this you may apply for a small grant to diagnosis the problem, then once that is determined submit supplemental funding for remediation.

 Q: What if I can’t wait for funding to remediate my oil tank leak? i.e., I am selling my home with an oil tank leak?